okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/main/index.md

 1. In the Admin Console, go to **Workflow** > **Inline Hooks**.
 1. Click **Add Inline Hook** and select **Registration** from the drop-down menu.
 1. Add a name for the hook (in this example, "Guide Registration Hook Code").
-1. Add your external service URL, including the endpoint.
+1. Add your external service URL, and append it with the endpoint.
 For example, use your Glitch project name with the endpoint:  `https://your-glitch-projectname.glitch.me/registrationHook`.
+    - If using Glitch, your project needs to be live to work.
+For a live project, edit the sample code and create a Glitch remix.
+    - If using Glitch, to find the live site link click **Share**.
 1. Include the authentication field and secret.
 In this example:
     - **Authentication Field** = `authorization`
     - **Authorization Secret** = `Basic YWRtaW46c3VwZXJzZWNyZXQ=`